Everything You Need to Know About SBA CAPLines

-The CAPLine program provides small business owners with fixed or revolving lines of credit up to $5 million, to help them meet their cyclical and short-term working capital needs.
-There are four options under the SBA CAPLines umbrella, which we’ll cover in this post.
+The SBA CAPLine program provides small business owners with fixed or revolving lines of credit up to $5 million to help them meet their cyclical and short-term working capital needs.
+There are four options under the SBA CAPLines umbrella, which we’ll cover below.

 Types of SBA CAPLines

-Contract Loan: This product covers the costs of one or more specific contracts, sub-contracts, or purchase orders.
+This financing product covers the costs of one or more specific contracts, subcontracts, or purchase orders.
 In addition, this includes overhead and administrative expenses incurred during contracts.

-Builders Line: Proceeds can be used to cover labor, building materials and supplies, rental equipment, building permits and inspections, utility connections, landscaping, and septic tank construction.
-If the cost of the land does not exceed 20 percent of the project cost, it may be eligible for coverage.
+Proceeds from this loan can be used to cover labor, building materials and supplies, rental equipment, building permits and inspections, utility connections, landscaping, and septic tank construction.
+If the cost of the land doesn’t exceed 20 percent of the project cost, it may be eligible for coverage.

-Working Capital Line of Credit: This option can be used strictly for short-term working capital and operating needs.
-You cannot use the proceeds to pay delinquent taxes or trust funds.
+This option can be used strictly for short-term working capital and operating needs.
+You can’t use the proceeds to pay delinquent taxes or trust funds.
 In addition, it may not be used to cover floor planning.

 SBA CAPLine Requirements